 NOTE: Throughout this and similar documents, the year field should be set to the current year.
 I may have written or last updated this document one or more years ago, but you should use your common sense when using the year field.
 If it is 2019, then set the year to 2019, even if my example uses some other year.

 Then make the following selections:

 NOTE: On GitHub, it is possible to create a repository without any content such as a pre-initialized README.md or .gitignore file.
-If you do that, then the act of setting up your repository on your local machine is relatively complex.
+If you do that, then the act of setting up your repository on your local machine is a bit more complex for newbies.
 If you select the options to put a README or other content in your repository, then you need do nothing more than clone the repository you created on GitHub site.
 In other words, much of what follows is unnecessary, particularly the bits about git remote add origin....

 Make sure you give me at least read/write access to your repository.
 If you use: